Melissa Gorga Sits Among Moving Boxes As She Blows A Kiss Goodbye To Her Beloved NJ Mansion

 “Thank you for letting us be part of your new journey,” wrote a second fan.

-Other fans felt that Melissa’s post was tone-deaf considering the upheaval the United States experienced on January 6, the date of her share.
+Other users felt that Melissa’s post was tone-deaf considering the upheaval the United States experienced on January 6, the date of her share.

 “Love you Melissa but this post shows a complete disconnect from reality on what is going on in the country right now.
-Cool… you moved,” claimed a third Instagram user.
+Cool… you moved,” wrote a third Instagram user.

-“Maybe a bad time to post an ad,” claimed a fourth follower.
+“Maybe a bad time to post an ad,” added a fourth person.